October 17 - 19, 2025

 100 years of the Hufeisensiedlung - symposium with accompanying program

-The Hufeisensiedlung estate in Neukölln-Britz celebrates its 100th anniversary in 2025: it is not only the largest, but probably also the best-known complex of the UNESCO World Heritage "Estates of Berlin Modernism".
-The ensemble of terraced houses, multi-storey apartment buildings, open spaces and gardens grouped around the eponymous horseshoe was built in several phases between 1925 and 1930 and is part of the "Großsiedlung Britz".
-To mark the anniversary of the laying of the foundation stone, there will be a symposium with an accompanying program of exhibitions, film screenings and guided tours.
+The Horseshoe Estate in Neukölln-Britz celebrates its 100th anniversary in 2025.
+It is not only the largest, but probably also the best-known complex of the UNESCO World Heritage "Estates of Berlin Modernism".
+Grouped around the eponymous horseshoe, the ensemble of terraced houses, multi-storey apartment buildings, open spaces and gardens, which was largely designed by Bruno Taut, was built in several phases between 1925 and 1930 and is part of the "Großsiedlung Britz".
+To mark the anniversary of the laying of the foundation stone in Britz, there will initially be a festival in July.
+This will be followed in October - as part of the "Triennial of Modernism" - by a symposium with a dense program of exhibitions, film screenings, book presentations and guided tours, which will focus on the history and present of the famous ensemble as well as special memorial projects.

 Symposium "100 years of the Horseshoe Estate"

-In addition, it has an eventful history that is exemplary of Germany's development from the 1930s onwards.
-The privatization of GEHAG in 1998 gave rise - with a slight time lag - to special challenges and exemplary model projects.
-These relate to the homogeneous preservation of the Britz ensemble, which has now been largely transferred to individual ownership, and the concrete and tangible communication of Taut's legacy.
-All of this will be presented, explained, discussed and viewed during the event ...
+It also has an eventful history, which is exemplary of the German course of time and shifts in power from the 1930s onwards: Shortly after the National Socialists came to power, GEHAG was "brought into line" by the new rulers and then transferred to the ownership of the state after the end of the Second World War.
+In the 1980s, the ensemble was placed under protection and upgraded as a historical monument.
+The privatization and subsequent stock market transfer of the GEHAG portfolio in 1998 gave rise, with a slight time lag, to special challenges and exemplary model projects.
+These relate to the homogeneous preservation of the Britz ensemble - which has now been extensively transferred into hundreds of individual properties - and the concrete and tangible communication of Taut's legacy.
+All of this will be presented, explained, discussed and viewed during the event.
+The highlight is the symposium on Sunday, for which you can download a save-the-date as a digital calendar entry (e.g. in iCal) here.

 Program 17 - 19.10.2025